 Delphi / Δελφοί

-Delphi (or Δελφοί) in south-central Greece northwest of Athens, was a religious center for the two millenia from 1600 BC until 395 AD.
+Delphi (or Δελφοί) was a religious center for the two millenia from 1600 BC until 395 AD.
 Diodorus Siculus wrote in the first century BC of a much earlier goat herder named Coretas, a man who lived in the area before 1600 BC.
 One of his goats fell into a crevasse in the ground and began behaving strangely.
 Coretas climbed down into the crevasse to rescue the animal, and found that he was filled with a divine presence.
 He could see out of the present into the past and the future.

 Coretas told some of the nearby villagers about his experience.
 They started visiting the crevasse and experiencing the convulsions and inspired trances.
 Yes, sure, some villagers disappeared down into the crevasse in their frenzied state, but that's a risk that comes with theophanies!

 By 1600 BC a shrine had been erected at the site.
 The shrine was initially dedicated to Gaia, the Mother Goddess of west Asia, according to Aeschylus in the prologue of his Eumenides.

 Then the myth held that the office of Oracle was held by the goddesses Themis and Phoebe.
 Later, the site was believed to be sacred to Poseidon, the deity of earthquakes known as "Earth-Shaker".
 During the Greek Dark Ages (11th-9th century BC), the temple was turned over to Apollo.
 A modern interpretation holds that Apollo was a late addition to the Greek pantheon from Lydia, in today's Turkey, and that he was originally the Mesopotamian diety Aplu, an Akkadian name meaning "son".